-Is your pre-schooler in charge?
+Are you wondering if your pre-schooler is in charge?
 You may not realize it, but a three-year-old could be running things in your home.
 It sounds funny and a bit ridiculous, but it happens all the time.
 Yikes!

 I have seen grown adults cower many times to the cries of their preschooler and capitulate within seconds just to keep the peace.

-If you think you might have a preschooler in charge, it is not too late to adjust things if your pre-schooler is in charge.
+It is not too late to adjust things if your pre-schooler is in charge.
 But let me give fair warning, you are going to have a bumpy ride until the power has shifted back to you.

 Preschoolers (or kids) do not like to be dethroned.
 Hang on for the ride!

 The first sign of a tantrum you give in, or after a couple of minutes of crying, you crater because you can’t stand to see him upset.
 Perhaps you hate conflict.

 You’ll do anything to keep him happy so you do not have to deal with the noise.
 Parenting preschoolers is hard when they are out of control; it is easy to do whatever it takes to pacify them.

 You ignore bad behavior because you believe it will pass or that it really isn’t that bad.
 In fact, it is kinda funny and cute when he has an attitude.
 If you do this, your preschooler will continue in this until he is a teen.
 Having a rude teen is no fun, believe me.

 3. There are no consequences for disobedience or bad behavior

 You believe your child didn’t really mean it or that he doesn’t need consequences because he is too young.
 Or maybe you think it could hurt his self-image or his feelings if you correct him.